RobStrover/php-design-pattern-recap/readme.md

 The idea is that we apply the concept to any customer object with the logic for working out if the customer is gold in this class.

+Try running the tests with `vendor/bin/phpunit --colors tests`

+In the example in the folder...

+A customer is an Eloquent model.
+Customers have a name and a type.
+The type property is encapsulated with the `getType()` function.

+The piece of functionality we know we will often want to use is to know if a customer is a gold subscriber or not.
+This can be achieved with a function from within the model but if the logic starts getting really complicated, we could opt to create a `CustomerIsGold` class to be treated as a specification.

+The specification contains the a function that takes a `Customer` object and returns their type.

+To be able to access (n) number of customers, we create a `CustomerRepository` class.
+The responsibility of this class is to return all customers or those who match a given specification.

+Tests are then used to show that each part of the set up works.